‘Flip Or Flop’ Star Christina El Moussa Stuns All With Glamorous Instagram Photo

 In a different picture where Christina is wearing the same bikini while holding her new family dog up in the air and giving the dog a kiss, she also got attacked by body-shamers.
 In the comments of this picture, the Flip or Flop star was slammed by body-shamers for being too skinny.
 Many of the commenters pointed out how unattractive her boney structure was.

-For the most part it appears as if the negative comments on Christina’s glamorous and stunning photos have been buried with more positive ones.
+For the most part, it appears as if the negative comments on Christina’s glamorous and stunning photos have been buried with more positive ones.
 Flip or Flop fans have reassured Christina that she is gorgeous and a great mother.
 Some have even commented on the fact that those her are slamming and shaming her are only doing so because they are jealous of her gorgeous body.

 What are your thoughts on all of the attention Christina El Moussa is getting for her appearance lately?
 More importantly, what did you think of the glamorous and stunning photos she has shared on Instagram recently?
 Please share your thoughts with us in the comment’s section which can be found down below.